Submit Article

 How Did the Court Analyse the Issues?

-The court reasoned that when a judge makes an "unless order", the practice is for the defaulting party to apply to the same judge for an extension of time and to set aside the resulting default judgment or order.
-The court saw no reason why a registrar, including an assistant or deputy registrar, would lack the jurisdiction to do the same, as this is a common and accepted practice.
+The court observed that when a Judge makes an "unless order" and a party defaults, the practice is for the defaulting party to apply to the same Judge for an extension of time and to set aside the resulting judgment.
+Woo Bih Li J saw no logical or legal reason why this principle should not apply equally to Registrars.
+He stated at [11]:

 What Was the Outcome?